Anders429/substring/README.md

 # Performance

-As Rust strings are UTF-8, the algorithm for finding a character substring has temporal complexity `O(n)`, where `n` is the byte length of the string.
+As Rust strings are UTF-8 encoded, the algorithm for finding a character substring has temporal complexity `O(n)`, where `n` is the byte length of the string.
 This is due to characters not being of predictible byte lengths.